Robustness of the Floquet-assisted superradiant phase and possible laser operation: Inhomogeneous Broadening

 In Fig.~\ref{floquet}~(a), we show the case of $\ed=0$ and $\lambda=0$.
 In this equilibrium state the lower levels are all fully populated with energies given by Eq.~\ref{erf}.
 In Fig.~\ref{floquet}~(b), we show the case of $\ed=\ed^\mathrm{onset}$ and $\lambda=0$.
 As expected, the states are dominantly distributed around the Floquet energies given by Eq.~\ref{floqene2}.
 At this driving field strength the Floquet states are population inverted.
 In Fig.~\ref{floquet}~(c), we show the case $\ed=\ed^\mathrm{onset}$ and $\lambda=\lambda_c$.
 This case is inside the FSP and the Floquet states that are close to resonant with the cavity frequency are modified due to the presence of the finite photon field in the cavity.
 Hence, a gap opens and the populations of the Floquet states are modified.

 In Fig.~\ref{floquet}~(d), we show the relative collective distribution $\Delta n(\omega)$ for $\sigib=0.4$, $\ed=\ed^\mathrm{onset}$ and for both $\lambda=0$ (dark blue filling) and $\lambda=\lambda_c$ (black line, white filling), which correspond to Figs.~\ref{floquet} (b) and (c), respectively.
 We see that inside the FSP and close to the cavity resonance, the Floquet states are not only modified by a gap opening, but the effective population inversion is largely depleted.
 The inhomogeneous broadening leads to off-resonant TLSs that are unaffected and do not contribute to the FSP mechanism.
+This type of hole-burning is responsible for the reduced light field amplitude as a function of $\sigib$ in Fig.~\ref{detuning}.